Unity-Technologies/com.unity.webrtc/Documentation~/en/videostreaming.md

 }
 ```

 When using hardware encoding, the number of tracks that can be used simultaneously may be limited depending on the graphic device's limitations.
-Generally, on desktop GPUs, up to **two tracks** can be used simultaneously on an NVIDIA Geforce card.
-(On server-grade GPUs this is typically 4.)
+Generally, on desktop GPUs, up to **two tracks** can be used simultaneously on an NVIDIA Geforce card (On server-grade GPUs this is typically 4).
 For details, see the [NVDIA Codec SDK documentation](https://developer.nvidia.com/video-encode-decode-gpu-support-matrix).

 See the section on **Streamless tracks** under [`PeerConnection.addTrack`](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/addTrack) in the MDN documentation for information on simultaneously receiving multiple tracks in the browser.